One Park Drive

 One Park Drive is a residential skyscraper situated in the south west corner of Wood Wharf, within the Canary Wharf financial estate on the Isle of Dogs, London.

 The building is the first residential development designed by Swiss-based architecture firm Herzog & de Meuron in the United Kingdom.
+The design of the building has been likened to Goldberg's Marina City in Chicago.
 It is cylindrical in shape, with 57 storeys comprising 484 private residential apartments and penthouses.
 The sub-penthouses on floor 55 were launched in September 2022, and the main duplex penthouses on floors 56-57 were launched in October 2022.
 As of 2023, One Park Drive is the ninth-tallest building in the United Kingdom at 205 m tall.